Jypear/tocketry/docs/handbooks/task/execution.rst

 Execution
 =========

-There are four methods to execute Rocketry tasks:
+There are four methods to execute Tocketry tasks:

 - ``main``: Run on synchronously in main thread and process
 - ``async``: Run asynchronously